Term 3 week 2 2025

 Interschool Sport (Year 5-6)

-A reminder that all Year 5 and 6 students who completed nominations last term will get the chance to participate in the Pine Rivers Interschool Sports Competition.
-Students compete against teams from other schools in a variety of sports.
-The confirmed dates for Pine Rivers Interschool Sport in Term 2 are:
+Students in Year 5 and 6 will again this semester get an opportunity to participate in the Pine Rivers Interschool Sport.
+The confirmed dates for Pine Rivers Interschool Sport in Term 3 are:

 Regards,

-Mr Hills, Mr Newell, Mrs Fuller & Mr Lisha
+Mr Hills, Mr Newell, Mr Lisha & Miss Wilson

 Physical Education Teachers